Built to exceed U.S. military specifications for durability.

 - How Nurses Can Lead Adoption of Point-of-Care Ultrasound for Vascular Access

-- Six Secrets of Implementing Ultrasound in Paediatric Emergency Medicine
+- Six Secrets of Implementing Ultrasound in Pediatric Emergency Medicine

 - MedPAC and What We Can Learn Regarding the Use of Ultrasound to Guide Procedures

 - Six Steps to Implement Bedside Ultrasonography in Critical Care

 - Smarter Use of Imaging Technology: Reduce Errors Costs

 - $330 Million Risk: What Boards Should Know